bbauska/UC-Davis-JS-Basics/readme.md

 So far, it gets the data from the form fields, and then clears them out.

-We have a placeholder for a place where the function that creates new card is going to go and we\'re going to write that next.
-Then we check and see if the header on the right-hand side of the page, if there\'s already a card in there or not.
-If there isn\'t, we\'re going to change the text inside that header over there.
-Then finally the last thing that we\'ll do is actually add the card.
-Let\'s move on here.
+We have a placeholder for a place where the function that creates new card is going to go and we&apos;re going to write that next.
+Then we check and see if the header on the right-hand side of the page, if there&apos;s already a card in there or not.
+If there isn&apos;t, we&apos;re going to change the text inside that header over there.
+Then finally the last thing that we&apos;ll do is actually add the card.
+Let&apos;s move on here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 707.
 (3xx) ~~~~~~~~~~~~-->